IOTechSystems/xrt-examples/AzureSphere/README.md

 `az extension add --name azure-iot`

-*Note - Examples might have prerequisites of there own, please check there readme.md with in there directory*
+*Note - Examples might have prerequisites of there own.*

 ## Supported Hardware
 The examples currently support the following hardware: